ndevol/coffee-roast-monitoring/README.md

 [] Collect: Use event for recording \
 [] Auto start app \
 [] Shutdown? \
-[] display only works with if first and second crack are not none \
+[x] display only works with if first and second crack are not none \
 [] config file \
+[] add home page

 ## Commands